-The moulds that you must be most cautious of are those that emit mycotoxins.
+The molds that you must be most cautious of are those that emit mycotoxins.
 This type of poison can do a lot of damage to your body and your overall health.
-Black mould is an example of a mold that releases mycotoxins.
+Black mold is an example of a mold that releases mycotoxins.

 What Is Black Mold?

-You may have already heard of black mould (Stachybotrys chartarum).
-It is black in colour and quite easy to identify.
+You may have already heard of black mold (Stachybotrys Chartarum).
+It is black in color and quite easy to identify.
 At times, it can have a grey/green look to it.
 You will usually find it growing in warm, moist sections of the home.
-It likes to grow on surfaces like wood, board, paper and lint.
+It likes to grow on surfaces like wood, board, paper, and lint.

-Aside from its distinct colour, black mould has a distinct odour to it as well.
-An inspector or someone experienced with mold will recognise the smell right away.
+Aside from its distinct color, black mold has a distinct odor to it as well.
+An inspector or someone experienced with mold will recognize the smell right away.
 Most people describe this smell as being musty.

 Treatment for Hair Loss Caused by Mold

-Be sure to address any problems with mould in your house as quickly as possible.
+Be sure to address any problems with mold in your house as quickly as possible.
 Typically, symptoms will remain until you are no longer exposed to black mold, but it can be necessary for certain people to detox from mold.
-This can be done through certain herbs, enzymes etc. There are DR specialised in the sick-building-syndrome.
+This can be done through certain herbs, enzymes, etc. There are DR specialized in the sick-building-syndrome.

 What is the best way to remove mold from your home?
 First, carefully search your entire home for mold.
-You can take this a step further by contracting a mould testing service.
+You can take this a step further by contracting a mold testing service.

 Will Hair Grow Back?